silinternational/idp-pw-api/README.md

 ## Setup
 1. Clone this repo
 2. Copy ```local.env.dist``` to ```local.env``` and update values as appropriate
+3. Setup environment variable for ```DOCKER_UIDGID``` in the format of ```"uid:gid"```.
+   This will run some of the containers as you so that they can write to your host filesystem and the file permissions will be owned you you.
+4. Setup environment variable for ```COMPOSER_CONFIG_FILE``` with the full system path to your composer config.json file, for example: ```/home/my/.composer/config.json```.
+   This will allow the composer container to use your github auth token when pulling dependencies.
-3. Follow operating system specific steps below
+5. Follow operating system specific steps below
-4. You should be able to access the API using a REST client or your browser at http://idp-pw-api.local:8080.
+6. You should be able to access the API using a REST client or your browser at http://idp-pw-api.local:8080.
-5. You'll probably also want the web interface for this application which you can clone at ```link coming soon```
+7. You'll probably also want the web interface for this application which you can clone at ```link coming soon```

 ### Additional setup for Linux